redsanket/spark/external/oozie/guide/cookbook.rst

 ..
 04/20/15: Rewrote
 ..
 05/14/15: Edited.

-In this chapter, we will offer you examples of how to complete common tasks for
-Workflows, Coordinators, and Bundles.

 .. contents:: In this section, we'll look at the following sections (you should have completed the :ref:`Getting Started <getting_started>`):
    :depth: 1
    :local: